developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/tutorial-ReceiveScannedData/index.md

 ---
 publish: true
-title: Tutorial - How to receive scanned barcode data
+title: Tutorial - How to Receive Scanned Barcode Data in Java
 description: A walk-through on how to receive scanned barcode data through an Android intent.
 downloads:
   - title: Sample Projects